carlamaximo/fraud-detection/README.md

 ## Limitations

-- Queue, DLQ, and stats live in process memory — no persistence or multi-instance safety.
+- Queue, DLQ, and stats live in process memory, no persistence or multi-instance safety.
 - No authentication on HTTP endpoints.
 - Risk rules are illustrative, not a production fraud model.